Carlstadt Technology : Technology Coordinator, Janet Olsson

 The Carlstadt Board of Education is committed to providing our students with the best possible technology and online resources to enhance our curriculum and increase student achievement through its use.

 We use many types of technology throughout our school.
-Students in grades 4-8 and teachers use Google Apps to communicate and collaborate using Chromebooks.
+Students in grades K-8 and teachers use Google Apps to communicate and collaborate using Chromebooks.
 We have 3 computer labs and a library resource center lab.
-Our students also have the opportunity to use both iPads, iPad minis, and MacBooks in many classes.
-Each classroom has an interactive whiteboard, LCD projector, and DVD.
+Our students also have the opportunity to use both iPads, iPad minis, in many classes.
+Each classroom has an interactive Promethean whiteboard.
 Technology is used as part of direct instruction as well as on an individual basis.
 Many students will participate in independent learning activities, communicating and sharing information in new and different ways through the use of technology.
 Technology plays an important role in differentiated instruction, providing ways to learn that match a student's learning style.

 Teachers use a variety of online resources to achieve their curriculum standards.
 We take advantage of blogs, wikis, and video conferencing software to communicate and share content.